Mitchell Cooper

 Mitchell Cooper (born 2 June 1995) is an Australian athlete specialising in the discus throw.
 He represented his country at the 2017 World Championships without qualifying for the final.

+Cooper is from Burpengary, Queensland, Australia.
+He was an All-American thrower for the Kansas Jayhawks track and field team, finishing 6th in the discus at the 2017 NCAA Division I Outdoor Track and Field Championships.

 His personal best in the event is 63.98 metres set in Lawrence in 2017.